recursecenter/pairing-bot/README.md

 ## Information for People Looking to Work On Pairing Bot

-Please contact [Charles Eckman], [Jeremy Kaplan], and/or [Maren Beam] for help getting started.
+Please contact [Charles Eckman] and/or [Jeremy Kaplan] for help getting started.
 You'll get an overview of Pairing Bot's code and commit access to this repo.
 You'll also get a tour of the Google Cloud project and access to the resources in it.

 You can open a Pull Request for Pairing Bot without contacting the project owners, but that means you'll lose out on the testing environment described below!